AbuRaihan32/Cozy-nook/README.md

 # CozyNook
 It is a very helpful site for buying, selling and renting a house.
 Which is set with high security.

-My Website Firebase Live Link is :
+My Website Live Link is :
 - [@CozyNook-firebase](https://th-assignment-8ec1b.web.app/) Click Here For Visit live site.

-My Website Netlify Live Link is :
-- [@CozyNook-firebase](https://9th-assign-ar-mahfuz-32.netlify.app/) Click Here For Visit live site.

 bullet points features: